-Statistical Computing for R and Stata
+Statistical Computing with R and Stata

 Complement your statistical skills with expert methods in R and Stata